upper waypoint

 Five years later, the woman said she met up with Swalwell in New York to discuss her career and later went out for drinks with him.
 She told the Chronicle that her last clear memory of the evening was going to the bathroom at the bar, but that she remembers snippets of being in Swalwell’s hotel room, pushing him off of her and telling him no. She said she woke up alone in his hotel room with vaginal bleeding and bruising, and told her then-boyfriend about the encounter when she got home.

 According to the Chronicle story, the reporters reviewed text messages between the woman and a friend she told about the alleged 2024 assault three days later, as well as medical records detailing a doctor’s visit a week later, where she took STD tests and a pregnancy test.
-The story also quotes the woman’s ex-boyfriend, who confirmed she told him about the alleged assault and encouraged her to go to the police.
+The story also quotes the woman’s then-boyfriend, who confirmed she told him about the alleged assault and encouraged her to go to the police.

 For weeks, progressive content creators on TikTok and X had discussed vague claims of sexual misconduct against Swalwell.
 After a town hall in Sacramento on Tuesday, Swalwell was asked by KCRA whether he ever behaved inappropriately with female staffers.
 He said “no.”

 After the Chronicle story was published Friday, multiple candidates in the governor’s race, including former Rep. Katie Porter, investor Tom Steyer, former State Controller Betty Yee, San José Mayor Matt Mahan and State Superintendent of Public Instruction Tony Thurmond, called on Swalwell to end his campaign.
-High-profile politicians who had endorsed the congressman began to pull their support, and some called for him to drop out.

 Rep. Jimmy Gomez, who was co-chair of Swalwell’s gubernatorial campaign, said he was stepping away immediately and urged Swalwell to “leave the race now so there can be full accountability without doubt, distraction, or delay.”